andrew-shyshenko/docs/docs/neutron/neutron-troubleshooting.md

 1. Can I use DVR with Linux Bridge?

     No. You can use DVR only with OVS.
-This is technical limitationof Linux bridge.
+This is technical limitation of Linux bridge.